Update || Nottingham Hockey Centre indoor hospitality

-Following confirmation that the UK can move to Step 2 of the Governments Roadmap from 12 April, England Hockey can confirm that some small changes will be permitted to our sport specific guidance from next Monday.
+Following the announcement that the UK will move to Step 3 of the Government Roadmap from 17 May, England Hockey can confirm that further changes will be permitted to our sport-specific guidance from next Monday.

-Our FAQs have been updated with more detail here.
+Our FAQs have been updated with more specific details here.
 We will continue to review and add to these as necessary.

-We do not expect to see any further changes to the guidance until Step 3 of the Governments Roadmap, from the 17 May.
+We do not anticipate any further changes to the guidance until Step 4 of the Governments roadmap, no earlier than 21 June.

 Next steps of the government roadmap

 The below table outlines the government roadmap as a guide for coming weeks.
 This is indicative of when we expect guidance may be updated to support further changes, but the dates are not confirmed at this stage.
 As and when further changes to guidance are required, England Hockey will update and reissue our guidance.

 - Participation Agreement – All those engaging within hockey activity must sign an England Hockey Participation Agreement once where they agree to the terms and conditions and Code of Ethics and Behaviours.
 They can sign up at – https://customervoice.microsoft.com/Pages/ResponsePage.aspx?id=NvkYmuiQxU–asEa8eSc6g-NqKCAUipGoe_luyiEaiZUMlE4NUVKRDZENzJGNUtNVEE5NVlXME9ETC4u

 - This must be completed at least 24 hours in advance of your first attendance at hockey-related activity, and your name will be checked by an individual with access to the system.
 If you have not done this, you will be not allowed to take part, no exceptions.